alperkaracelik/uber-coding-challange-spring-boot-repo/Readme.md

 Possible future works for the projects are:

-1) New queries can be added (for example a query on working hours)
+1) New queries can be allowed (for example a query on working hours).
-2) API for food truck data of other states or countries can be researched and if available, added to the web service.
+2) API for food truck data of other states or countries can be researched, and if available, added to the web service.

 ## Authors